Digital Parenting

 Why we recommend it:

-• Designed for the Singapore Chinese curriculum context
+• Designed for Singapore's Chinese curriculum

 • Recognises that many Singaporean children are English-dominant